 Every person's faith means something different to them, but faith has a strong connection to decreasing worry and anxiety.
 Sometimes, being mindful is letting go to fear or apprehension and putting your trust into your God or higher being that is your source of strength and faith.

-For more information about our CREATION Health principles, click here.
+For more information about our CREATION Life principles, click here.